corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-states.md

 ## Overview

 A state is an immutable object representing a fact known by one or more nodes at a specific point in time.
-States can contain arbitrary data, allowing them to represent facts of any kind.
-For example, stocks, bonds, loans, KYC data, or identity information.
+You can use states to represent any type of data, and any kind of fact.
+For example, a financial instrument, Know Your Customer (KYC) data, or identity information.

 This state represents an IOU—an agreement that Alice owes Bob £10:

 {{< figure alt="state" width=80% zoom="/en/images/state.png" >}}

-As well as information about the fact itself, the state also contains a reference to the **[contract](key-concepts-contracts.md)**.
+In addition to information about the fact, the state contains a reference to the **[contract](key-concepts-contracts.md)**.
 Contracts govern the evolution of states.

 ## State sequences

-As states are immutable, they cannot be modified.
-Therefore, Corda uses **state sequences** to track the evolution of facts.
+States are immutable: you can't change them.
+Corda uses **state sequences** to track the evolution of facts.
 When a fact changes, one of the state's participants creates a new state and marks the outdated state as historic.

 For example, if Alice pays Bob £5, the state sequence would be: